ncredinburgh/JavaForSmallTeams/tests/5_write_specifications_not_tests.md

 Tests written with this mindset can have a negative value.

 * Instead of enabling refactoring they can increase its cost.
-* Instead of catching bugs in the code as we write it, the code reveals bugs in the tests.
+* Instead of documenting what the code does, the tests are harder to understand than the code itself.
-* Instead of documenting what the code does, they are harder to understand than the code itself.
+* Instead of aiding development they increase the work that must be done

 This first problem causes the most pain.

 If you have a test that is tied to the code's implementation, to change the way the code is implemented you have to spend effort changing the test.

-If the test must change whenever the implementation changes then the test will not help stop regression.
+If the test must change whenever the implementation changes then we cannot trust that the test will stop regression.
+How do we know we did not introduce a bug into the test when we changed it?

 ### Executable specifications